openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

 {% gist fc8d7ef8f4af3d0d81a9f28ff8c6edcb openfaas-prod.yaml %}

-For production the OpenFaaS gateway is scaled to two replicas and with the pod anti-affinity rule we make sure that each replica will run on a different node.
+For the production deployment the OpenFaaS gateway has high-availability through two replicas.
-Note that `operator.createCRD` is set to false since the `functions.openfaas.com` custom resource definition is already present on the cluster.
+We make sure those replicas are scheduled on different nodes through the use of a pod anti-affinity rule.Note that `operator.createCRD` is set to false since the `functions.openfaas.com` custom resource definition is already present on the cluster.

 Save the above file as `openfaas-prod.yaml` and install OpenFaaS instance from the project helm repository: